aaguilarss/cardiogram/README.md

 ```
 (true form)
+; Tests if form is true

 (false form)
+; Tests if form is false

 (fail form)
+; Will always fail form

 (pass form)
+; Will always pass form

 (is form expected)
+; To test if form is eql to expected

 (isnt form expected)
+; To test if form isn't eql to expected

 (is-values form expected)
+; To test if the values of form are eql to the values of expected

 (isnt-values form expected)
+; Tests if  the falues of form aren't eql to de values of expected

 (is-print form expected)
+; Tests if form prints the same as expected

 (eql-types form1 form2)
+; Tests if form1 and form2 are of eql types

 (of-type form expected)
+; Tests if form is of type expected

 (expands-1 form expected)
+; Tests if form macroexpand-1s to expected
 ```

 You can define new valuations by a two step process.
 First use the `define-valuation` macro.
 The body in